-Document
+Document Roots

-Root Sagram to specify the Root Element of your XML payload document
+Use this diagram to specify the Root Element of your XML payload document

-The Property ExchangeMessage: ExchangeMessageType' is provided as a placeholder that is already linked to the other instance NIEM-MPD:ModelPackageDescription.
+The Property ExchangeMessage: ExchangeMessageType' is provided as a placeholder that is already linked to the older linkance NIEM-MPD.ModelFackageDescription.
 You can simply modify the items on this diagram to suit your needs, or add your own items as you see fit.

-Technically, the <qualifiedName>> Usage connector links 'ValidityConstraintWithContext', an instance of the class QualifiedNames Type, to a Document Element that is modeled as a Property within a PropertyHolder.
+Technically, the <qualifiedName>> Usage connector links ValidityConstraintWithContext, an instance of the class QualifiedNames Type, to a Document Element that is modeled as a Property within a PropertyHolder.
 However, Enterprise Architect has relaxed this requirement and allows you to simply link to the PropertyHolder itself, rather than the Property within.
 This also means that you can model the Property as the DestinationRole of an association to the Classifier of the Property.